TabrisHaby/TabrisHaby.github.io/_posts/2018-03-11-Toronto-House-Price-and-Analysis.md

 2.What I want to get from this report.

-Firstly, what is the condo price predictive trend in next 3-12 months based on the data we have here.</br>
+Firstly, what is the condo price predictive trend in next 3-12 months based on the data we have here.

-Secondly, what are the key features to effect on house price, like locations, house size, mortgage rate, insurance and so on. </br>
+Secondly, what are the key features to effect on house price, like locations, house size, mortgage rate, insurance and so on.

 Thirdly,what is the relationship of 'listing price', 'selling price' and 'listing days'.
 The relationship of this 3 variables can tell you how much money can you save when buying a condo.
-Unfortunately, the 'selling price' and 'listing days' data I got from sale representative is not allowed to published here.</br>
+Unfortunately, the 'selling price' and 'listing days' data I got from sale representative is not allowed to published here.